 2. I started my business before I was “ready.”

-I am a serious “Type A” personality and I like to have all my ducks in a row.
-I started thinking about being self-employed for two years before I did it.
+I am a serious “Type A” personality and a control freak.
+I like to have all my ducks in a row.
+I started thinking about starting something of my own for two years before I did it.
 I was in serious planning stages for a year before I took the plunge.
 I kept telling myself that I wasn’t ready, but my wife finally convinced me to just do it…so I did.

 I had a good client base, I knew what I was doing and I had a good sense that we’d make it.
 In the end, the business turned out to be much better than I’d ever imagined.
 But I’d be lying if I didn’t admit how frightened I was at the start.